whiskyechobravo/kerko/docs/localization.md

 Although most user interface messages come from Kerko, KerkoApp also has messages of its own, and thus its own separate translation file.

-KerkoApp translations are managed with [Babel](http://babel.pocoo.org).
+KerkoApp translations are managed with [Babel].

 The following commands should be executed from the directory that contains `babel.cfg`, and the [virtual environment][venv] must have been activated